UPenn-CIT599/final-project-reciperecommender_team67/README.md

 # final-project-reciperecommender_team67
 final-project-reciperecommender_team67 created by GitHub Classroom

-This is a test!

-# Repository Title Goes Here

-> Subtitle or Short Description Goes Here

-> ideally one sentence

-> include terms/tags that can be searched

-**Bold**
+# inal-project-reciperecommender_team67

+> This is the final project for Fall 2019 591 for Dan, Sylvain, and Jeanine.
+> We are building a recipe recommender to users based on ingredients that they
+> input into the GUI.

+#Classes
+#Data Manipulation and Cleaning

+- Recipe
+- RecipeDataCleaner
+- RecipeReader
+- DataPreparation (calls RecipeReader)

+#Recipe Recommendation Algorigthms

-- build status
+- CosineDistanceCalculator
+- RecipeRecommender (calls RecipeReader, DataPreparation)

+#User Interface

-- issues
+- GUIHelpers
-- dependencies
+- GUIRunner
-- packages management
+- IngredientInputController
-- etc.
+- IngredientInputView